 This NOTE is suggested to be kept.
 Because it gives a clear instruction to the developers where to find the example of the availability window element by reading the 11bf spec.
 This issue will not exist anymore when both 11az and 11bf specs are included in the baseline spec.

+To TGbf Editor: Please modify the text on P194L5 as follows:

-If the SBP responder rejects a request for SBP from and SBP initiator by setting the Status Code field in the SBP Response frame to REJECTED_WITH_SUGGESTED_CHANGES,…
+If the SBP responder rejects a request for SBP from an SBP initiator by setting the Status Code field in the SBP Response frame to REJECTED_WITH_SUGGESTED_CHANGES,…

 SP: